-This contract is subject to the Davis Bacon Act, which requires all construction workers be paid the higher of federal or state prevailing wage for the project area and contained in the Bid Specifications.
+This contract is subject to the Davis Bacon Act, which requires all construction workers be paid the higher federal or state prevailing wage for the project area and contained in the Bid Specifications.
 The American Iron and Steel provision applies to this contract.

-New for 2022
+New for 2023

-DWSRF construction projects chosen as FFATA/Equivalency projects must comply with the Buy America Build America Provisions.
+DWSRF construction projects chosen as FFATA/Equivalency projects must comply with the )Buy America Build America Provisions.
 Projects started prior to May 14, 2022, may be exempt.
-Visit the EPA website for more information on the BABA requirements and the waiver process at epa.gov/cwsrf/build-america-buy-america-baba
+Visit the EPA BABA website for more information on the requirements and waiver process.